UserPreferences

 JorgeArroyo

-I recently learned about this great game system and I'm trying out some games (1 or 2 player mostly).
+I learned about this great game system years ago and when I made my first copy with cardboard and started trying some games (1 or 2 player mostly).
 It seems to me this game system should reach much more people, and could be a big hit if enough people were exposed to it.
 It really could be like a deck of cards (or all the classic boardgames) and become a common item in people's homes...

 These are the games I've designed so far:

-Here's a picture of a piecepack set I've just built as a gift:
+Here's a picture of a piecepack set I built as a gift (my second one):

 http://george.makasoft.net/piecepack/piecepack-fuera.jpg